Detecting and characterizing phase transitions in active matter using entropy: Vicsek model

 All entropy contributions shown in Figs.~\ref{fig:hex vs rho} and~\ref{fig:hex vs eta} increase with noise amplitude, as expected.
 Yet, the different contributions do not increase to the same extent.
 Since the noise acts directly on the orientational DOF, the distribution of this DOF is affected by changes in noise amplitude more strongly than that of the translational DOF.
 Consequently, at a certain noise amplitude, the entropy contributions from the positional and orientational DOFs switch order.
 Compare the panels for $\eta=0.4$ and $\eta=0.6$ in Fig.~\ref{fig:hex vs rho}.
-This newly recognized crossover from an orientation-dominated regime to a translation-dominated regime does not seem to coincide with the order-disorder transition itself (see Fig.~\ref{fig:hex vs eta}), possibly implying another transition.
+This crossover from an orientation-dominated regime to a translation-dominated regime does not appear to coincide with the order-disorder transition itself (see Fig.~\ref{fig:hex vs eta}), implying the existence of another transition.
+This may be related to the previously reported two transitions, one being the well-known flocking transition (here consistent with a second-order transition~\cite{vicsek1995model}), and the other indicating the gradual loss of orientational order while keeping some positional order (i.e., transition from homogeneous patches to bands).
+See, \eg the two curves in Fig.~2(e) of Ref.~\cite{ginelli2016}, and the two critical noises $\eta_{b,c}$ in Fig.~7 of Ref.~\cite{cavagna2021ent}.
+The latter work inferred the transition from entropy through a time-interlaced estimation algorithm, \ie including temporal information.
 For the range of parameters and system sizes studied here, the crossover occurs in the range $\eta=0.4$--$0.5$, independent of density.

 Figures~\ref{fig:hex vs rho} and~\ref{fig:hex vs eta} show also the entropy contribution derived from the mixed CF, $\vecM(\vecq)$.
 This contribution is always more negative than the sum of the ones obtained from $S(\vecq)$ and $\vecD^1(\vecq)$ separately, as mentioned in Sec.~\ref{sec:methods}.
 In the Vicsek model we find that the excess entropy from $h_\mathrm{ex}[\vecM]$ is only about $1$ percent lower than $h_\mathrm{ex}[S]+h_\mathrm{ex}[\vecD^1]$.
 Thus, in this model, cross-correlations between particle positions and orientations do not contribute appreciably to the entropy.